mtlynch/mtlynch.io/_posts/2017-10-31-human-code-reviews-2.md

 ### Recovering from a stalemate

 Messy review arguments tend to be less about the code and more about the relationship between the people involved.
-If you reached stalemate or near-stalemate with a teammate, this pattern will repeat if you don't address the underlying conflict.
+If you reached stalemate or near-stalemate, this pattern will repeat if you don't address the underlying conflict.

 * Discuss the situation with your manager.
   * If there's conflict on the team, your manager should know about it.
 Maybe the author is just difficult to work with.
 Perhaps you're contributing to the situation in ways you don't recognize.
 A good manager will help both of you address these issues.